akashpawar6363/NaukriProfile_Update_Automation/README.md

-# Naukri Profile Auto-Updater
+# Professional Profile Auto-Updater

-This Python script automates the daily profile update process on Naukri.com.
-It uses Selenium WebDriver to log in to your Naukri account and update your resume automatically.
+This project automates the daily profile update process on both Naukri.com and LinkedIn.
+It uses Selenium WebDriver to:
+1. Log in to your Naukri account and update your resume
+2. Log in to your LinkedIn account and update your about section

 ## Features

+### Naukri.com Automation
 - Automated login to Naukri.com
 - Automatic resume upload
 - Daily profile update

+### LinkedIn Automation
+- Automated login to LinkedIn
+- Update About section with professional description
+- Maintain consistent professional presence

+### Common Features
 - Secure credential management using environment variables
 - Automatic handling of system dialogs
-- Detailed logging
+- Detailed logging for both platforms
+- Scheduled execution capability

 ## Prerequisites